jmonlong/Hippocamplus/emacs.md

 + Select a region and press `M-=` to count words.
 There are other ways for LaTeX.
 + In a console (R, Shell), previous/next line in the history is accessed by `M-p`/`M-n`.
 (Useful when ssh-tunneling with broken key-bindings).
++ Look for a regular expression in files using `M-x lgrep` command.

 ## MELPA package repository